yaramohajerani/spatial-climate-ABM/README.md

 #### HouseholdAgent
 - **Labor Supply**: Each household supplies 1 unit of labor per step
-- **Employment Choice**: Maximizes `wage - distance_cost × distance` utility across all firms in the same sector.
+- **Employment Choice**: Maximizes `wage - distance_cost × distance` utility across all firms (cross-sector employment allowed).
 Distance is a soft disutility; there is no hard radius for hiring (remote work allowed).
-- **Consumption**: Spends 50% of money on goods, targeting 2-3 different trophic level ranges for variety; can buy from any firm with inventory (no proximity restriction)
+- **Consumption**: Allocates budget across sectors based on configurable ratios (default: 30% commodity, 70% manufacturing); can buy from any firm with inventory (no proximity restriction)
 - **Risk Behavior**: Monitors hazard within random radius (1-50 cells), relocates when max hazard > 0.1
-- **Sector Specialization**: Only works for firms in the same sector (but distance is soft)
+- **Sector Association**: Households have a sector for statistical tracking, but can work for any firm

 #### FirmAgent
 - **Production Technology**: Leontief production function with labor, material inputs, and capital